How Many Bell Peppers Per One Plant Produce? Maximizing Yield Output

 To get a plant that produces the highest number of bell peppers possible, you’ll need to overwinter the plant.
 There are two ways to do this: with supplemental lighting and without one.
 One way the bell pepper plant will continue to grow through the winter is if it goes dormant and waits until the spring to begin growing again.

 Before bringing it inside, heavily prune the plant to 1/2 or 1/3 of its size.
-The plant will enter a dormant stage and become bare and naked of leaves like a tree in the wintertime.
+The plant will enter a dormant stage and become bare and devoid of leaves like a tree in the wintertime.

 To get the absolute most bell peppers per plant, you should overwinter the bell pepper plant with supplemental lighting.
-This should produce a 6×6 foot behemoth plant after a year of growth that will produce 20 or more bell peppers in a season.
+This should produce a 6×6-foot behemoth plant after a year of growth that will produce 20 or more bell peppers in a season.

 A bit of supplemental lighting should keep the plant growing minimally, and you don’t need to prune it back much.
 More serious indoor light can keep the bell pepper plant flowering and producing peppers all winter.